 Farm-raised salmon is greener than chicken, beef

-Results indicate that BC farm-raised salmon is 24 percent less costly to the environment than chicken, while beef has a cost that is 500 percent greater than salmon raised in an ocean environment.
+Results indicate that BC farm-raised salmon is 24-percent less costly to the environment than chicken, while beef has a cost that’s 500-percent greater than salmon raised in an ocean environment.

 The study used a life-cycle analysis (LCA), defined by the United Nations Environmental Programme as “a tool for the systematic evaluation of the environmental aspects of a product or service system through all stages of its life cycle.”

-“Health professionals agree that salmon is by far the most healthy protein choice for people to eat, this study shows it’s also the most healthy protein for our planet,” said Jeremy Dunn, BC Salmon Farmers Association Executive Director.
-“With world population estimated by the United Nations to grow by over two-billion by 2050, governments must consider the full environmental costs of the food we grow and eat, we have a global food supply and a global environment.”
+“Health professionals agree that salmon is by far the most healthy protein choice for people to eat, this study shows it’s also the most healthy protein for our planet,” said Jeremy Dunn, who was the executive director of the BC Salmon Farmers Association when the study came out.
+“With the world population estimated by the United Nations to grow by over 2 billion by 2050, governments must consider the full environmental costs of the food we grow and eat.”

-· GHG Emissions.
-Farm-raised salmon produce less GHG emissions than any commercially raised food animal.
+- GHG Emissions.
+Farm-raised salmon produces less GHG emissions than any commercially raised food animal.

-· Water Use.
-BC farm-raised salmon was found to have consistently lower water use than other types of animal farming, using only a small fraction of the water compared to other species.
+- Water Use.
+Farm-raised salmon was found to have consistently lower water use than other types of animal farming, using only a small fraction of the water compared to other species.

-· Land Use.
-Overall, studies have found that production of feed for BC farm-raised salmon requires much less land than used in the production of most other species.
+- Land Use.
+Overall, studies have found that production of feed for farm-raised salmon requires much less land than used in the production of most other species.
 Over 90 percent of land use for farm-raised salmon is from feed production.

-· Eutrophication Potential.
-Evidence suggests that BC farm-raised salmon has lower potential for eutrophication (defined as the depletion of oxygen in a water body, which kills aquatic animals) than beef.
+- Eutrophication Potential.
+Evidence suggests that farm-raised salmon has lower potential for eutrophication (defined as the depletion of oxygen in a water body, which kills aquatic animals) than beef.

-· Salmon are the most efficient of all commercially raised farm-fed animals in converting feed into a kilogram of body weight, an important metric when assessing the sustainability of a food animal production system.
-BC farm-raised salmon have an average feed conversion ratio (FCR) of 1.2:1 compared to chicken at 1.7:1 and beef which can be as high as 9.1:1 – close to 10 times less efficient than salmon.
+- Salmon is the most efficient of all commercially raised farm-fed animals in converting feed into a kilogram of body weight, an important metric when assessing the sustainability of a food animal production system.
+Farm-raised salmon has an average feed conversion ratio (FCR) of 1.2:1 compared to chicken at 1.7:1 and beef which can be as high as 9.1:1 – close to 10 times less efficient than salmon.

-· BCSFA Members produced 75,000 tonnes of salmon in 2015, or about 95 percent of the total provincial harvest of farm-raised salmon.
+- BCSFA Members produce 75,000 MT of salmon, or about 95 percent of the total provincial harvest of farm-raised salmon.